![]() |

 Once the software has been extracted you will need to edit the PATH environment variable on your machine.
 This variable tells the operating system where executable programs can be found.

-On MS Windows NT machines the PATH variable can be found under settings | control panel | system | enviroment.
+The PATH variable can be found under settings | control panel | system | enviroment.
 A new command window will need to be spawned for the changes to take effect.

 The HGSYSTEM software suite comes with a full set of documentation.
 This comprises a User Guide and a full Technical Reference manual.
 For portability these documents have been converted to Adobe Acrobat format.
 A free Acrobat reader is available from Adobe and this supports text searching and printing.
 The whole set of documentation can be downloaded from the same page that the HGSYSTEM software was downloaded from.